gordonwoon/react-deconstruct/README.md

-A react helper to deconstruct complex logic within a component.
+A react helper to deconstruct complex logic within a component by splitting up state and functions into different files.

 ## Installation
 ---